stozn/pokemon/README.md

 Changelog :

+NGGYU 1.3.2 (07/23/2017) :
+- **Minor Update** : Added Shiny sprites for megas.
+From Gen 1 to Gen 3 so 100% of the sprites are now in game.
+Let's focus on something new and important now !

 NGGYU 1.3.1 (07/23/2017) :
 - **Shiny Pokemon** !
 This was the base of the game, the reason I took it in hand, and now it's finally a thing !
 You can find Shiny Pokemon anywhere with a 1/8192 probability !
 Evolutions are working too, and the system is now good to work !
 PokeIdle is now really a farming game if you're a Shiny Hunter !